lehuy299/BadmintonApp/HomeworkDay9TeamD.md

 ### _The risk and how to mitigate_
 * __When the players login by Facebook,the token is not expired__:
-    * __Solution:We will use Clock.When the players are not on this app for a long time,then the Clock will make the Facebook log out automatically.__
+    * __Solution:We will use Timer.When the players are not using this app for an amount of time,then the Timer will log out the Facebook account from the app automatically.__
-* __Someone will use the bad purposes to hack the players'Facebook accounts__:
+* __When login by  using Facebook is not an option__:
-    * __Solution:If the players can't login by Facebook,they should login by another ways such as traditional login,login by Google account.__
+    * __Solution:We will suggest the players to link the Facebook account with the normal account so that when the players can login the same account either using Facebook or normal account.__